-Generally Majacraft spinning wheels come with a delta orifice flyer.
+Most Majacraft spinning wheels come with a delta orifice flyer.
 This is very easy to thread however you do have to draft straight back from the loop.
 If the yarn is not perpendicular to the tip of the orifice, it will tug at the sides of the delta orifice and catch and pull the yarn.

 The handle assembly may be pivoted to the right or to the left and the spinning head may be moved in the handle slot to help you keep the yarn perpendicular to the orifice tip.
-In the case of the Little Gem and Pioneer, you can turn or lift the spinning head and then lock it into position.
+In the case of the Little Gem, you can turn or lift the spinning head and then lock it into position.
 The fine fibre flyer can be threaded by doubling the yarn and guiding it through the round orifice or using a small wire threading tool.

 Tie a leader firmly to the bobbin centre to prevent slipping.
 You may choose to place a piece of sticky tape over the leader where it is attached to the bobbin centre.
-Do NOT tie the leader through the holes in the standard plastic bobbins.
-The standard bobbin holds approximately 180gms (6oz) of fibre and can be safely immersed in boiling water or steam to set the twist if required.
+Do NOT tie the leader through the pockets in the standard plastic bobbins.
+The standard bobbin holds approximately 180gms (6oz) of fibre.